Police fire tear gas on crowd during Sierra Leone Ebola lockdown

 At Kissy Road in the east of Freetown, mostly women and children wandered into the twisting streets with buckets and yellow jerry cans to replenish water supplies.
 One man wandered out to bathe in a sewer, a Reuters reporter said.

-Some charities have criticized lockdowns as heavy-handed and counter-productive, pointing to riots in neighboring Liberia's capital last August in which a teenaged boy was killed.
+Some charities have criticised lockdowns as heavy-handed and counter-productive, pointing to riots in neighbouring Liberia's capital last August in which a teenaged boy was killed.

 Sierra Leone's authorities have made exemptions for locals to attend church services on Palm Sunday.